dnonatar/Sequoia/README.md

 2. Open the Web Server from Chrome
 3. In the Web Server, click at CHOOSE FOLDER and select the directory that you place the data and current.html
 4. open the Web Server URL and click curent.html

+## Demo
+This is the visualization demo with pre-loaded data.

+_attach link_

 ## Visualization Tutorial